 CISA KEV: confirmed exploitation

-The Known Exploited Vulnerabilities catalog, maintained by the US Cybersecurity and Infrastructure Security Agency, is a binary "is this currently being exploited" list.
+The Known Exploited Vulnerabilities catalog, maintained by the US Cybersecurity and Infrastructure Security Agency, is a list of vulnerabilities with reliable evidence of active exploitation.
 A CVE is either in the catalog or it is not.
-CISA adds a CVE when it has reliable evidence of active exploitation against any target.
+CISA adds a CVE when it has reliable evidence that the vulnerability has been exploited against a real target.

-For Article 14(1) purposes, KEV inclusion is a strong signal that a vulnerability is "actively exploited" in the regulation's sense.
-It is not the only signal: Article 14(1) is broader and triggers on any actively exploited vulnerability, including ones detected through customer reports, internal telemetry, or threat intelligence that has not yet reached CISA.
-A vulnerability that is being exploited against your customers but is not yet in KEV still triggers Article 14(1).
-The Article 14(1) determination is factual, not list-based.
+For the early-warning reporting trigger, KEV inclusion is a strong signal that a vulnerability may be "actively exploited" in the regulation's sense.
+It is not the only signal: the trigger is broader and reaches any actively exploited vulnerability, including ones detected through customer reports, internal telemetry, or threat intelligence that has not yet reached CISA.
+A vulnerability that is being exploited against your customers but is not yet in KEV can still trigger the duty.
+The determination is factual, not list-based, and requires reliable evidence that a malicious actor exploited the vulnerability without permission.

 Combining CVSS, EPSS, KEV into a CRA prioritisation matrix